tmp-etc/dots/md/0X_white_box.md

 This could range from classic webshells to messing with session data like CVE-2026-41940 where sessions are stored in plaintext file as key-value pairs and appending newline characters to a value enabled to insert new keys

+Could also write bytecode to an open file descriptor file or something

 # SSTI

 Your input ends up